 Source: *U.S. Bureau of Labor Statistics

 Networking and telecommunications degrees are designed to give students in-depth knowledge on computer and technology concepts.
 Below are overviews and descriptions of three possible career options for networking and telecommunications graduates.

 Computer Network Architect

 Computer network architects design and test local area networks, the Internet and other communications systems.
 They may also investigate computer hardware and software programs and recommend a specific one for a company's use.
-According to the U.S. Bureau of Labor Statistics (BLS), in 2015 these professionals earned a mean annual salary of $103,100.
-Job opportunities for computer network architects were expected to increase 9% between 2014 and 2024, which is a faster-than-average rate.
+According to the U.S. Bureau of Labor Statistics (BLS), in 2018 these professionals earned a mean annual salary of $111,130.
+Job opportunities for computer network architects were expected to increase 5% between 2018 and 2028, which is an average rate.

 A degree in networking and telecommunications covers a range of information about computers and technology, and can prepare individuals to pursue careers creating or managing communication systems.
 A degree in this field can also lead to a career installing and repairing hardware used for communication systems.
-There are strong job prospects for those pursuing work as a network administrator or computer network architect; these career fields will enjoy job growth rates of 8% and 9%, respectively, from 2014 to 2024.
+There are strong job prospects for those pursuing work as a network administrator or computer network architect; these career fields will enjoy a job growth rate of 5% from 2018 to 2028.